StevenBlack/vocab/million-dollar-words.md

 referring to small boats such as canoes.
 Originally used to describe the place where you'd rest your gun (probably for shooting fish, or some other sporting activity).

+### Gurwinder's Third Paradox
+In order for you to beat someone in a debate, your opponent needs to realize they've lost.
+Therefore, it's easier to win an argument against a genius than an idiot.

 ### gustatory